-- Evaluate the important information, details and ideas presented in spoken, written and visual language in social and academic contexts. - Analyse the information, draw conclusions and make inferences about ideas, opinions and attitudes implied in a wide range of spoken, visual and written texts. - Engage actively in conversations in social and academic situations to contribute substantial information and give detailed analysis and explanation. - Organize information and ideas logically and effectively to communicate their understanding, opinions and perspectives to a wide range of audiences, and for a variety of social and academic purposes.
+- Analyse the information, draw conclusions and make inferences about ideas, opinions and attitudes implied in a wide range of spoken, visual and written texts. - Engage actively in conversations in social and academic situations to contribute substantial information and give detailed analysis and explanation. - Organize information and ideas logically and effectively to communicate their understanding, opinions and perspectives to a wide range of audiences, and for a variety of social and academic purposes.